KitSkater/Miku-Rhythm-Game/README.md

   - Miss

 ## 📂 Folder Structure
-miku_rhythm_game/ ├── main.py ← Game code ├── beatmap.txt ← Edit this for custom songs! └── assets/ ├── song.mp3 ← Your Miku song └── miku.png ← Your favorite Miku sprite
+just make a folder and put the code and the songes (mp3)

+## miku is in baces 64

 ## 📦 Requirements

 - Python 3.x
-- Pygame (`pip install pygame`)
+- Pygame
+- base64
+- io
+- sys

 ## 💡 Future Ideas

-- Beatmap editor
-- Fancy animations
 - More songs + charts
 - Difficulty levels

 ---

-Made with love for Miku 💙
+Made with love for Miku 💙my love